United Income Expert Review

 - The fee structure of 0.59%-0.99% on the Wrap Fee programs is in the upper range of robo-advisor fees, particularly when you consider the $10 million minimum to qualify for an account management fee of 0.59%.
 Many high-profile robo-advisors charge much less, including popular competitors Betterment and Wealthfront, which charge just 0.25%.
 The fee of up to 1.25% on the Legacy Program and Retirement Consulting services is high enough to bump the platform up to full-service investment management providers.

 - The platform doesn’t disclose its investment allocations, or the specific investments that are held in your portfolio.

 - The investment funds aren’t listed on the website.

 - The website is limited and information about account types, minimums, and fees are available only in different white pages.
 In order to receive in-depth information about the services, potential investors must call.

 United Income is best suited for retirees who are looking for comprehensive financial services.
 That includes not just investment management, but also help on the spending side, such as with budgeting and specific expenses, like healthcare.

-The fee structure for both the Self Service and Full Service are higher than many robo-advisors, yet remain lower than most human financial and wealth managers.
-As there are no competitors to the United Income robo-advisor for retirees the fees must be evaluated in light of the extra support you’ll receive in retirement-specific areas of life.
-It’s be like having a financial advisor who takes care of everything in your retirement life.
+The fees for all four services – Legacy, Retirement Consulting, and Traditional and United Income Wrap Fee Programs – are higher than many robo-advisors, although they remain lower than most human financial and wealth managers.
+As there are no identical competitors to the United Income robo-advisor for retirees, the fees must be evaluated in light of the extra support you’ll receive in retirement-specific areas of life.
+It’s like having a financial advisor who takes care of almost everything in your retirement life.

 If you’d like additional information, or if you’d like to sign up for the service, visit the United Income website.